zbpetersbuf/CP1-24-HW6/README.md

 **Take the FFT of an image of a periodic structure, remove the periodic structure and generate a cleaned-up image without the periodic structure**

 This Homework is seperated into three task groups (data collection, data preparation, and data presentation) and the same rules apply as in HW4.
+Remember you are in charge to have a review assigned if one available, also you have to finish your review 2 hours after assignment.
+Once the review is finished the original author has 12 hours to fix the issues mentionend in the review.

 ## Task group 1 data collection (3 members)
 Make sure your image is in compliance with the the license of this repository and add a appropiate NOTES for the repository.